madanyc/workfront-learn.en/help/fusion/12-exercises/devtool.md

     **Use the Tools**

-1. Go back to the scenario designer and select Tools in the DevTool.
+1. Go back to the scenario designer and select Tools in the Dev tool.
 This displays the tools available.

    ![Devtool Image 7](../12-exercises/assets/devtool-walkthrough-7.png)